Noch05/whatifbandit/README.md

 ## Overview
-whatifbandit is a package designed to answer: "*what if my experiment was a bandit trial?*"
+whatifbandit is a package designed to answer: "*What if my experiment was a bandit trial?*"

-Using data from the original trial and the user specified options, it re simulates a randomized controlled trial as an adaptive experiment.
+Using data from the original trial and the user-specified options, it resimulates a randomized controlled trial as an adaptive experiment.
 Augmented Inverse Probability Weighted estimation (AIPW) is used, following the work of [Hadad et. al (2021)](https://pubmed.ncbi.nlm.nih.gov/33876748/), to robustly estimate the probability of success under the adaptive experiment.

 Adaptive experimental designs, instead of randomly assigning treatments, take into account the relative performance of each treatment.
-Usually this means that better performing treatments will be assigned more participants at each assignment period, allowing for a convergence to the best treatment arm.
+Usually, this means that better-performing treatments will be assigned more participants at each assignment period, allowing for a convergence to the best treatment arm.
 These designs can shine in situations such as:

 -   Simple random assignment produces sample sizes too small to detect treatment effects.
 -   A researcher wants to test many treatments, such as 10, 20, or 100.
--   An experiment occurs over a long period of time, and a researcher wants prior results to impact future assignments.
+-   An experiment occurs over a long time, and a researcher wants prior results to impact future assignments.
 -   Finding the absolute best treatment takes precedence over gauging the effects of all treatments.

 This package allows researchers to showcase how their experiment could have turned out using adaptive assignment, without having the go through the process of running another one.
-This can unlock new insights in older studies, and provide justification for the future usage of adaptive techniques.
+This can unlock new insights in older studies and justify the future usage of adaptive techniques.

 Adaptive experiments are a Multi-Arm Bandit Problem, as each treatment arm has an unknown probability of success, and we are forced to assign new participants/observations based on the outcomes already occurred, while balancing the trade-off that comes with exploring each arm, and exploiting the current best arm.

-These ideas, is what gives the package its name, whatifbandit. bandit for Multi-Arm-Bandit, and whatif for the central question that the package answers.
+These ideas is what gives the package its name, whatifbandit. bandit for Multi-Arm-Bandit, and whatif for the central question that the package answers.

 ## Features